-UPDATE: 2/28/13: I have removed old content on this post that no longer worked and replaced it with a solution that works as of today.
+UPDATE: 1/15/15: I have removed old content on this post that no longer worked and replaced it with options that work as of today.
 I will do my best to keep this post updated as technology changes.
 Thanks for visiting!

-UPDATE: 7/28/11: This post refers to syncing Outlook for WINDOWS (all versions, as far as I can tell) with your iPhone.
-I have not yet found a solution for syncing Outlook 2011 for MAC tasks directly with iPhone.
-I did find this article about syncing to iCal and if that works successfully, you can then sync tasks easily from iCal to iPhone via iCloud.
+Note that this post refers to syncing Outlook for WINDOWS (all versions, as far as I can tell) with your iPhone.
+Microsoft offers these (rather complicated) directions for syncing Outlook for Mac with iPhone.
 I can not speak to how well it works.
-These difficulties, to me, are sufficient reason to recommend AGAINST Outlook for Mac as a productivity solution.
+These difficulties are a sample of the reason that I recommend AGAINST Outlook for Mac as a productivity solution.
 For other suggestions of productivity tools for Mac users, see this post and this post.

 I used Outlook to run my life for almost a decade, and the majority of the training I do is still using Outlook as the support tool.
 I also show you in my book how to adapt to Outlook my Empowered Productivity System for managing the details of your life and work.
 I am a fan and think it is a very powerful PIM (personal information manager) that can easily handle the complexity of your life.
-The one shortcoming is if you need to share calendars or other information, it’s easiest if you are running an Exchange server and this doesn’t make sense for everyone (technically, you can sync your Outlook calendar with Google and share it that way, although I’d hardly say it’s seamless).
+The one shortcoming is if you need to share calendars or other information, it’s easiest if you are running an Exchange server and this doesn’t make sense for everyone.

-A question I get a lot is how to sync Outlook Tasks with an iPhone.
-The technology has changed since I originally wrote this post more than three years ago, and I will attempt to keep it updated with the latest information.
+A question I get a lot is how to sync Outlook Tasks with iPhone.
+The technology has changed since I originally wrote this post more than four years ago, and I will attempt to keep it updated with the latest information.
 Some of the comments below may deal with prior content that has since been removed.
 Also, these are instructions for those NOT using a corporate Exchange server.
 If you are using an Exchange server, your Outlook tasks should be appearing in the Reminders app on your iPhone.
-If you don’t like how that works, check out IMExchange2 which has worked really well in my experience.
+If you don’t like how that works, check out IMExchange2, or TaskTask.

-The third option is not well recommended in the app store, but in the interest of being thorough, I thought I would include it: CompanionLink (on your PC) and DejaOffice (on your iPhone).
+The first option is CompanionLink (on your PC) and DejaOffice (on your iPhone).
 The instructions for this are as follows:

 1. Install CompanionLink on your PC.